Reading Time: 3 MINUTES

 My challenge is to resist the urge not to pack a couple more into my suitcase.
 I don’t often succeed.

-TAGGED WITH: Angama Safari Shop, Arts and Crafts, Proudly Kenyan, Retail, Retail Therapy
+TAGGED WITH: Arts and Crafts, Angama Safari Shop, Retail, Proudly Kenyan, Retail Therapy